honestyan/malas-commit/README.md

 }
 ```

-## Known Issues

-- **Yes/No Prompt Bug**: When the user selects "no" at a yes/no prompt, the command still proceeds as if "yes" was selected.
-This bug needs fixing to properly exit or halt the process if "no" is chosen.

-- **Auto-generated Pull Request Descriptions**: We plan to add an auto-generated pull request description feature.
-This will automatically generate pull request descriptions in **Markdown format** based on changes in the project.

 ## To-Do List

 - [x] Fix the bug where the process still runs after selecting "no" in the yes/no prompt.